soleimani2020/01-R-and-D/README.md

-# SMARTINI3 & DATA ANALYSIS
+# SMARTINI3 & DATA ANALYSIS & MACHINE LEARNING

 A collection of my Python scripts and frameworks for multi-scale membrane modeling, data analysis, and molecular dynamics simulations.